sawyerf/youtube-sm/README.md

 ## Commands

 ```
 -a           URL       Add a sub to your sub list.
 -e                     Edit your sub list.
 -h                     Print this help text and exit.
 -l           URL       Analyze only one sub.
-  -m           MODE      Choose the type of the output file (html, json, raw, list, view).
+-m           MODE      Choose the type of the output file (html, json, raw, list).
 -r                     Remove the cache.
 -t           DAYS      Select how many DAYS ago the last content written to your file will be dated .
 -v                     Verbose.
 --af         FILE      Add a list of sub to your sub list.
 --ax         FILE      Add a xml file in your sub list.
 --cat                  View your subscriptions.
 --css        STYLE     Export the css files (light, dark, switch).
 --dead                 Show the dead channels + those who posted no videos.
 --help                 Print this help text and exit.
 --html                 Recover sub with html page instead of RSS.
-This method recover more video.
+This method recover more videos.
 --init       FILE      Remove all your subs and add new.
 --loading              Print a progress bar.
-  --old        MONTHS    Show channels who didn't post videos since MONTHS + dead channels.
+--old                  Show channels who didn't post videos since DAYS.
 --output     FILE      Write the output in FILE.
-  --ultra-html           An advanced version of --html.
 --version              Print version.
+--test
 ```

 ## Support Platforms
-- Dailymotion
+- ~~Dailymotion~~
 - Infoconcert
 - La Quadrature du Net
 - Peertube